graphcommerce-org/graphcommerce/.changeset/young-sloths-draw.md

 '@graphcommerce/magento-product': patch
 ---

-Render multiple items in the RowSpecs table as a list
+Render multiple items in the `RowSpecs` table as a list.